ultral/ultral.github.io/it/aac-en.md

 Let's try to look from a different perspective.
 Your processes might be automated on a different level.

 * **Manual work** - there is no automation at all.
 You are doing everything by hands, collecting cutting edges & corner cases.
 As a result, you will know the whole process from the beginning to the end.
 * **Mechanization** - It's first shot to simplify routing.
-It might be an article in confluence. later this article will help to create a script and code your agreements.
+It might be an article in confluence.
+Later this article will help to create a script and code your agreements.
 * **Automation** - People maintain processes as minimum as possible.
 There are some _* as Service_.
 It allows other teams to automate their processes.

 ![Agreements as Code](assets/aac_59_aac_en.png?raw=true "Agreements as Code")